-Prior to January 1, 2006, the Company accounted for its stock-based compensation plans under the recognition and measurement provisions of APB 25, and related interpretations, as permitted by SFAS 123.
-Effective January 1, 2006, the Company adopted SFAS 123R, including the fair value recognition provisions, using the prospective method.
-Under SFAS 123R, a non-public company that previously used the minimum value method for pro forma disclosure purposes is required to adopt the standard using the prospective method.
-Under the prospective method, all awards granted, modified or settled after the date of adoption are accounted for using the measurement, recognition and attribution provisions of SFAS 123R.
-As a result, stock-based awards granted prior to the date of adoption of SFAS 123R will continue to be accounted for under APB 25 with no recognition of stock-based compensation in future periods, unless such awards are modified or settled.
-Subsequent to the adoption of SFAS 123R, the Company estimates the value of stock-based awards on the date of grant using the Black-Scholes option-pricing model.
+The Company accounts for share-based compensation expense in accordance with SFAS No. 123 (revised 2005), Share-Based Payment ("SFAS 123R").
+SFAS 123R requires the measurement and recognition of compensation expense for share-based awards based on the estimated fair value on the date of the grant.
+The Company estimates the fair value of each option award on the date of the grant using the Black-Scholes option-pricing model.
+This model is affected by the Company's stock price as well as estimates regarding a number of variables including expected stock price volatility over the term of the award and projected employee stock option exercise behaviors.
+The fair value of the restricted stock awards is determined based on the quoted market price of the Company's common stock on the grant date.
 For stock-based awards subject to graded vesting, the Company has utilized the straight-line ratable method for allocating compensation cost by period.
-For the years ended December 31, 2007 and 2006, the Company recorded stock-based compensation expense of \$2.5 million and \$198,000, respectively, in accordance with SFAS 123R.
-Included within 2007 stock-based compensation expense and liabilities was an accrual for \$235,000 for compensation earned during the year.
-This accrual will be settled with shares of restricted stock to be granted in 2008.
+For the years ended December 31, 2008, 2007 and 2006, the Company recorded stock-based compensation expense of \$6.5 million, \$2.5 million and \$198,000, respectively, in accordance with SFAS 123R.
+Included within 2008 stock-based compensation expense and liabilities was an accrual for \$369,000 for compensation earned during the year.
+This accrual will be settled with shares of restricted stock issued during the first quarter of 2008.